MAINLAND BUSINESS SETUP

 Management of the LLC is vested in the ‘managers’ (up to five natural persons) who may or may not be UAE nationals.

 Although the maximum foreign equity participation in a Limited Liability Company is 49%, profits can be distributed in different proportions as agreed by the promoters/shareholders of the company.
 With the approval of the UAE National Shareholder(s), the entire business operations of the company formation in Dubai may be entrusted to the foreign shareholder(s).
 The foreign shareholder(s) can, therefore, claim a higher share of profit in case such shareholder(s) provides exclusive management and/or any special services or facilities to the company for business formation in Dubai.
 As far as the protection of the minority shareholder(s) interest is concerned, this can be done by way of shareholders resolutions and certain related security documents.

 Although the rules and regulations for business formation in Dubai UAE or establishing the Limited Liability Companies are generally similar in all the seven Emirates of UAE, the requirement of minimum capital and costs involved for registering the company may vary from one Emirate to the other.

 In setting up a professional firm or company formation in Dubai, 100% foreign ownership is generally permitted; however certain sectors and activities are restricted to either UAE nationals or have a UAE national shareholding requirement.

 Professional firms or business formation in Dubai may be in the form of a sole proprietorship or a civil company.
 Such firms may engage in professional or artisan activities but the number of persons that may be employed by such firms is limited.
-A UAE national must be appointed as local partner for sole proprietorship, but s/he has no direct involvement in the business and is paid a lump sum and/or percentage of profits or turnover.
+A UAE national must be appointed as local partner for sole proprietorship, but s/he has no direct involvement in the business formation in Dubai and is paid a lump sum and/or percentage of profits or turnover.
 The role of the local partner is, among other things, to assist in obtaining licenses, visas and labour cards.